How Long Do I Have to Sue a Hospital?

 The “Discovery Rule” in Medical Malpractice Cases

-The discovery rule is another common exception that may extend the time for a claim to be filed.
+The rule is another common exception that may extend the time for a claim to be filed.
 Usually, the statute of limitations applies after the malpractice occurs.
 However, some victims do not become aware that they were subjected to malpractice until some time has passed.
 It would be unfair to penalize them when they were unaware that they could sue, so the discovery rule exists.

 The discovery rule allows the statute of limitations clock to take effect only after a victim has become aware of their injury, or at least when they should have reasonably recognized it.